The Printable Guide on this webpage gives you the most important things

 CAFÉ DES AMIS 579-6323 Paia

 At 42 Baldwin Avenue in Paia.
-Very tiny restaurant, but with large plates of super-tasty Mediterranean and Indian food.
+Very small restaurant, but with large plates of super-tasty Mediterranean and Indian food.
 From morning through evening they have crepes, curry wraps, breakfast crepes, salads, Indian curries and sweet crepes.

 GAZEBO 669-5621 Napili